 - E-publishing or publishing of e-books really doesn’t work especially in India

 - Any new author gets around 7% of the sold value as royalty, so it is hard to survive only on writing.
 Please have a steady career and earning if you want to be a successful writer.

-The next session on Travel, Life and Music was attended by Ekalavya Bhattacharya, Karl Gomes and Vasundhara Das.
-I had high hopes from this session as I write about travel and life a lot.
-However, this session turned out to be advertisement of MTV Roadies program and was a big turn off for many.
+The next session on Travel, Life, and Music was attended by Ekalavya Bhattacharya, Karl Gomes, and Vasundhara Das.
+I had high hopes for this session as I write about travel and life a lot.
+However, this session turned out to be an advertisement of MTV Roadies program and was a big turn off for many.

 Shekhar Kapoor @ the conference

-After the session by Shekhar Kapoor we had some seasoned bloggers telling us their success stories.
-Bloggers Anuradha Goyel, Amit Agarwal and Arjun Ravi took us through their stories that kept all of us engaged and added more reasons to continue blogging.
+After the session by Shekhar Kapoor, we had some seasoned bloggers telling us their success stories.
+Bloggers Anuradha Goyal, Amit Agarwal, and Arjun Ravi took us through their stories that kept all of us engaged and added more reasons to continue blogging.

 Anuradha spoke about her journey from 2005 a journey that improved her travel and book review blogs and also her personal traits like observation power.